Skip to main content

 • take photographs to monitor the effectiveness of operations and treatments

-• create visual materials for teaching and research purposes
+• create resources for teaching and research purposes

 Working environment

-You could work in a photographic studio or in an NHS or private hospital.
+You could work in an NHS or private hospital or in a photographic studio.

 You may need to wear protective clothing.